-Furthermore, the antibacterial activity of sNP@IR was visualized using a LIVE/DEAD[TM] Bacterial Viability Kit by confocal laser scanning microscope (CLSM) (Figure S10).
-Most of the bacteria exhibited green fluorescence (live) when treated with PBS, and an increased red fluorescence (dead) was found in the bacteria treated with sNP0.
-Following sNP@G/IR treatment upon laser irradiation, almost all bacteria exhibited red fluorescence (dead), which was consistent with the results of the growth curves and colony counts.
+Furthermore, the antibacterial activity of sNP@IR was visualized using a LIVE/DEAD Bacterial Viability Kit by confocal laser scanning microscopy (CLSM) (Figure S10, Supporting Information).
+Most of the bacteria exhibited green fluorescence (FL) (live) when treated with PBS, and an increased red FL (dead) was found in the bacteria treated with sNP0.
+Following sNP@G/IR treatment upon laser irradiation, almost all bacteria exhibited red FL (dead), which was consistent with the results of the growth curves and colony counts.